 As facility marched closer to closing, I went outside to take down the flag.
 As I bundled up the flag and was tying off the rigging, the Jones left the building.

 I wanted to ask more questions, but I didn’t know what else to ask.
-I stumbled over a dilemma, I didn’t know what I didn’t know.
+I stumbled over the age-old dilemma, I didn’t know what I didn’t know.
 Instead, I thanked them for participating in the inquisition and asked if they had any advice for someone interested in their stunning lifestyle.

 They did.
 Mr. Jones recommended a book, Millionaire Next Door.

 Of the billions of personal finance books, MND is my favorite.
-The survey information, and book, is about the average millionaire, who isn’t born into money or a lottery winner or earning six figures from selling a UFO detector on Amazon.
-Instead, the average millionaire is a neighbor who lives in middle class but has mastered the art of saving, investing, and diversifying.
+The survey information, and book, is about the average millionaire, who isn’t born into money or a lottery winner or earning six-figures from selling a UFO detector on Amazon.
+Instead, the average millionaire is a neighbor who lives a middle-class lifestyle but has mastered the art of saving, investing, and diversifying.

 And here were the Jones, living proof of everything I hoped to achieve, and they were inspired by the same paperbound guide.